cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 Finally we can make it work together by replacing the random choice of action by the use of the model.
 At the moment the model will just use the random initialization weights so don't expect much!

-Here is how the event loop in the `dqn_agent` function will need to be updated to:
+Here is how the event loop in the `dqn_agent` function will need to be updated:

 1. Use `model_ins_from_observations` to compute the model inputs,
 2. Use the model in inference mode to compute the q value of each of the possible actions,
-3. Finally do the action having the largest q value.
+3. Finally, do the action having the largest q value.

 ```python
 if event.observation: